 Mark Courtney is a Professor in the School of Social Service Administration.
-His fields of special interest are child welfare policy and services, the connection between child welfare services and other institutions serving vulnerable populations, and the professionalization of social work.
-His current work includes studies of the adult functioning of former foster children, experimental evaluation of independent living services for foster youth, reunification of foster children with their families, and the influence of juvenile courts on the operation of the child welfare system.
+His fields of special interest are child welfare policy and services, the connection between child welfare services and other institutions serving marginalized populations, and the professionalization of social work.
+His current work includes studies of the adult functioning of former foster children, experimental evaluation of independent living services for foster youth, and the influence of juvenile courts on the operation of the child welfare system.

 He is an affiliated scholar of Chapin Hall at the University of Chicago, which he served as Director from 2001 to 2006 while he was a member of the SSA faculty.
 He has also served on the faculties of the University of Washington (2007-2010) and the University of Wisconsin (1992-2000).